 2. Technology: the work-from-home program secret sauce

-To make this happen, you may need to invest in an intranet, file sharing software, remote access software, a client management system, video conferencing or communication apps, such as Slack.
+To make this happen, you may need to invest in an intranet, file sharing software, remote access software, a client management system, video conferencing or communication apps, such as Slack or Microsoft Teams.

 This investment doesn’t have to be expensive, just properly organized for the work at hand.
 For instance, FaceTime or Skype can be used for small, informal chats, while Zoom can be used for larger, more formal meetings.